 Let us help.

-E2 wants to provide that environment for students with our brand new program: Basecamp.
-Basecamp aims to take students who already have basic conversational English to the next level by enhancing and deepening their academic knowledge.
+E2 wants to provide that environment for students with our English Language Arts program.
+The program aims to take students who already have basic conversational English to the next level by enhancing and deepening their academic knowledge.
 With this course, we hope that we can empower Vietnamese students to be more confident to overcome challenges of overseas study and become more open, confident and independent.